 I first encountered GTD through its various implementations in Emacs org-mode, it seemed like a sensible system to adopt so I gave it a try.
 Note however that GTD is not a computer based system: I use Emacs because I use Emacs.
 Beginners are advised to start by using a paper based system; you can use Evernote just as well.

 The following is just an overview.
-To find out more, read the book: Getting Things Done by David Allen
+To find out more, read the book: Getting Things Done by David Allen (paid link)

 Here’s a simple introduction to the principles behind GTD.